+ Rose Psychic

 Siegel and Shuster Comicography (1935–38)

-Jerry Siegel and Joe Shuster produced a number of features for DC before Superman became a hit.
+Jerry Siegel and Joe Shuster produced a number of features for DC before Superman arrived.
 Some of the strips continued after they moved on.

 - "The Federal Men starring Steve Carson," New Comics #2–11 (Jan.
 1936–Dec.
 1936); New Adventure Comics #12–31 (Jan.
 1937–Oct.
 1938); Adventure Comics #32–70 (Nov.
 1938–Jan.
 1942).
 The tale in #65 was the last to bear Siegel's signature.

-Dr. Occult made no further appearances until 1985, when Roy Thomas began a revival of Golden Age DC properties.
-Many of those stories took place around the 1940s.
+Dr. Occult made no further appearances until 1985, when Roy Thomas began to revive DC's Golden Age properties.
+Many of those stories were set in the 1940s.

 Just after the attack on Pearl Harbor, President Franklin Roosevelt formed the All-Star Squadron, calling upon any and all costumed adventurers to serve the United States war effort.
 (All-Star Squadron #1) In April of 1942, the All-Stars were on the trail of the evil wizard, Wotan, who had managed to imprison Dr. Occult in the South of England.
-When Doc was able to regain possession of his mystic symbol, he helped the heroes and accompanied them back to the States.
-(All-Star Squadron #49) Note: This was Dr. Occult's first modern appearance and in it, he recalls his fights with Koth, and vampire battles.
-His mystic symbol is retooled into a red-and-black disc.
+When Doc regained possession of his mystic symbol, he helped the heroes and returned with them back to the States. (#49) Note: This was Dr. Occult's first modern appearance and in it, he recalls his fights with Koth, and vampires.
+His mystic symbol was restyled into a black-and-red disc.

 He aided the Squadron on several more occasions, finally meeting the legendary Superman during their conflict with Mister Mind's Monster Society of Evil. (#53) He was instrumental in locating the missing Justice Society members by combining his power with that of Dr. Fate. (#57, 59)

-Dr. Occult was drawn — literally — into the wartime story of JSA: Strange Adventures 8-issue limited series (2004), but he never had a speaking part.
-It was suggested that he was a JSA member, but given the many continuity hiccups in this series, his involvement should be considered apocryphal.
+Dr. Occult was also drawn — literally — into the wartime story of JSA: Strange Adventures 8-issue limited series (2004), but he had no speaking part.
+Images suggested that he was a JSA member, but given the many continuity hiccups in this series, his presence should be considered apocryphal.

 The Silver Age of Super-Heroes

-Decades later, Doc witnessed the great Crisis in its manifested horror.
+Doc witnessed the great Crisis (hinted at during the 1940s) in its manifested horror.
 He joined with the world's other mystics to channel their powers and draw the Anti-Monitor's Shadow Demons away from the planet.
 (Crisis on Infinite Earths #12)

-As DC's Vertigo imprint gained momentum, its magicians were well-suited for tales in this new, more experimental realm.
-In 1990, Neil Gaiman reestablished some ground rules for magic in the DC Universe, in a four-part series called The Books of Magic.
-The story introduced a new twist in the nature of Dr. Occult: both Doc and Rose now shared a single body.
+As DC's Vertigo imprint gained momentum, DC's magicians were well-suited for tales in new, more experimental titles.
+In 1990, Neil Gaiman established the ground rules for magic in the DC Universe, in a four-part series called The Books of Magic.
+The story introduced a new twist in the nature of Dr. Occult: both Doc and Rose now shared a single body (and soul).